Growing Food, Supporting Youth

 Building skills within our future generations

 Alaska Seeds of Change works with young people ages 16-24 to help them develop the vocational and personal skills needed to become successful adults.
-Most staff initially work at Seeds as volunteers, for school credit through King Tech High School, AVAIL alternative school, S.A.V.E.
-High School or another school program or through an apprenticeship program with one of our partner agencies – Nine Star and Cook Inlet Tribal Council
+Most staff initially start at Seeds as apprentices, by volunteering for school credit or through an apprenticeship program with one of our partner agencies.

-We tend to look for people without much job experience who want to learn how to get and keep a job, and learn a little extra about how to be an adult.
-Even though we are a program of ACMHS, employees do not need to be clients or meet any special qualifications.
+We tend to look for people without much job experience, especially those who want to learn both how to get and keep a job, and a little extra about how to be an adult.
+Even though we are a program of AKBH, employees do not need to be clients or meet any special qualifications.
 Alaska Seeds of Change is not a treatment program or a traditional employer; we are a community of people who support each other and share knowledge to help each other succeed.

 Youth Apprenticeships / Internships

-Youth may be able to earn school credit through a volunteer internship at Alaska Seeds of Change.
-We partner with King Tech High School, AVAIL alternative school, and the ASD Gifted Mentorship Program.
+Youth may be able to earn school credit through a volunteer apprenticeship at Alaska Seeds of Change.
+We partner with King Tech High School, SAVE High School, AVAIL High School and the ASD Gifted Mentorship Program.

 Extra Benefits for Seeds Apprentices/Staff

-Youth receive on-the-job training, but also auxiliary training in other important areas, including: housing, higher education, future planning, money management, and much more!
+Youth receive on-the-job training, as well as auxiliary training in other important areas, including: housing, higher education, future planning, money management, and much more!

 LONG TERM SUPPORT

-Youth are encouraged to keep coming to Seeds of Change after their employment ends, to continue receiving support or to share their experiences and mentor others in the program.
+Youth are encouraged to keep coming to Alaska Seeds of Change after their apprenticeship or employment ends, to continue receiving support or to share their experiences and mentor others in the program.

 Program staff are knowledgeable about local resources and can assist youth in getting connected with financial, educational, employment, parenting, and housing supports, among others.